KrisRJack/KrisRJack/README.md

 Hi!
 Welcome to my personal GitHub profile!

 My name is Kris Jackson.
 I'm a Computer Science major at Rhodes College seeking a full-time position in iOS Development or Software Engineering starting in the Fall of 2021.
-I have more than three years of professional programming experience, two years working with an outstanding team as co-founder of Netswitch LLC, and I have spent the last two summers working at Dell Technologies as a Machine Learning Intern.
-I am a leader, and I intend build more leaders throughout my lifelong journey in the tech industry.
+I have more than three years of professional programming experience, two years working with an outstanding team as co-founder of Netswitch LLC, and I have spent the last two summers interning at Dell Technologies working with Machine Learning models.
+I strive to be a leader, and my mission throughout my journey in the tech industry is to inspire others to lead.
 Phone: +1 (225) 610 5747<br/>
 Email: kristopherrjackson@gmail.com<br/>
 Website: <https://www.kristopherjackson.com><br/>